genestack/user-docs/docs/user-guide/doc-odm-user-guide/getting-access-token-azure.md

 ---

-## 3. Use the Bearer Token in API Calls
+## 3. Use the Bearer Token in ODM API Calls

-Pass the token in the `Authorization` header when making API requests.
+Pass the token in the `Authorization` header when making ODM API requests.
 Here’s an example using `curl`:

 ```bash